-There are various types of blades for cutting different styles of material including some which are multipurpose for multi-materials.
+There are various types of blades for cutting different styles of material.
+These include some which are multipurpose for multi-materials.
 There are blades for wood, aluminium or mild steel.
 The more teeth in a blade generally mean you get a finer cut for finishing.

 Normally a new mitre saw will come packaged with a middle of the range blade for wood.

-As the name suggests, a mitre saw is a saw which cuts mitres or angled cuts.
+A mitre saw cuts mitres or angled cuts.
 The saw is normally preset to adjust to various popular angles such as 45º for right angle joints.
 Some saws will only mitre to one side, most will mitre to the left or the right making it quicker to use.

 Cutting on a sliding action allows you to cut pieces of wood with greater widths.
-As with blade size, check the specs of the saws you’re looking at (see below) to see the capacities of cut they will do for you.
+As with blade size, check the specs of the saws you’re looking at for capacities of cut they make.
 If you plan to be cutting mainly dado, you won’t need to slide too much and the capacity needed will be less.

-However, if you plan to be cutting fencing posts you’ll need a bigger blade and a bigger width of cut capacity and therefore a sliding mitre saw is for you.
+However, if you plan to be cutting fencing posts.
+You’ll need a bigger blade and a bigger width of cut capacity.
+Therefore a sliding mitre saw is for you.

 Saws without a slide function are sometimes referred to as chop saws or cut-off saws.

-Some saws are single bevel and some are double bevel meaning they will tilt left or right.
-This means the wood doesn’t need to be turned depending on the angle you will cut.
+Some saws are single bevel.
+Some are double bevel meaning they will tilt left or right.
+So the wood doesn’t need to be turned depending on the angle you will cut.
 This bevelling action allows complex angled cuts to be performed in tasks like crown moulding or furniture making.

-As with a sliding mitre saw, there is more potential for things to go wrong and more chance your saw will lose alignment because of the added feature of bevelling.
-It is a good idea to choose a respected brand if you are looking to buy a mitre saw with these features.
+As with a sliding mitre saw, there is more potential for things to go wrong.
+Also more chance your saw will lose alignment because of the added feature of bevelling.
+It is a good idea to choose a respected brand.
+If you are looking to buy a mitre saw with these features.

 Mitre saws these days come with a variety of features and gimmicks.

-Many now come with lights which are handy when working in bad lighting conditions and some come with built-in laser lines which will show a red line across the wood where the blade will cut, making it handy for lining up with your pencil line.
+Many now come with lights which are handy when working in bad lighting conditions.
+Some come with built-in laser lines which will show a red line across the wood.
+This shows where the blade will cut, making it handy for lining up with your pencil line.
 Most saws will come with adjustable rear fences, extension arms and workpiece clamps.
 These are great for supporting your wood and keeping your hands free and out of the way of the blade.

 Recently, new mitre saws have been seen with a variable speed dial.
 This helps you set the speed of the motor which best suits the material you will be cutting.

-You may also want to buy a stand if you plan to transport your saw onto a job site Stands are available in a universal style which is just like a folding table for your saw to sit on.
-Or, the can come in a leg stand style which is a foldable style with long extensions and various features such as clamps, roller carriers, supports and adjustable legs.
-These are perfect for worksites where many cuts are required.
+You may also want to buy a stand if you plan to transport your saw onto a job site.
+Stands are available in a universal style which is just like a folding table for your saw to sit on.
+Or they can come in a leg stand style.
+A foldable style with long extensions and various features such as clamps, roller carriers, supports and adjustable legs.
+Therefore perfect for worksites where many cuts are required.

 Dust extraction and management

 One area of sawing which I wanted to mention was the amount of dust which is generated.
-If you’re in a confined area you will almost certainly want to use a dust extractor or vacuum which will attach to your saw and reduce the sawdust in the atmosphere.
+If you’re in a confined area you will almost certainly want to use a dust extractor or vacuum.
+This attaches to your saw and reduces the sawdust in the atmosphere.